 - Proper aeration keeps your foot dry even during long runs

-- The gel insulation is great for short and intense runs
+- Gel insulation is great for both short and intense runs

-- The back and sides of the shoe are stiff enough to prevent ankle rolling
+- Back and sides of the shoe are stiff enough to prevent ankle rolling

 9. Hoka One One Bondi 6

 It’s definitely a worker’s shoe.
-It excels in supporting runners doing short, intense workouts, and it can double as a work shoe as you go about your daily business.
-The padding under the foot is so thick; you might not receive as much feedback from the ground as you like, though.
+It excels in supporting runners doing short, intense workouts but provides the comfort necessary for longer runs as well.
+The padding under the foot is exceptionally thick, so you might not receive as much feedback from the ground as you like.

 The Lycra comfort frame and Meta-Rocker features make this shoe good at distributing force across the entire foot.
-The shoe is designed to help transition force from the front of your foot to the back as you run, so it can help you improve your running time, if only slightly.
+The Bondi 6 is designed to help transition force from the back of your foot to the front through each stride, improving efficiency.

 - Very good cushioning underneath every area of the foot

-- The very light top half makes it one of the most breathable shoes
+- Very light top half makes it one of the most breathable shoes

-- Tall sides and a stiff back make it good to prevent oversupination
+- Tall sides and a stiff back make it good to prevent supination

-- The tongue is heavy and makes the top half uncomfortable
+- Tongue is heavy and can make the top half uncomfortable

 10. Mizuno Wave Rider 22

 The Wave Rider 22 sits higher than many running shoes.
-As a result, it’s lost some of its responsiveness.
-But in return, the Wave Rider 22 is more comfortable than earlier versions of the shoe.
+As a result, it loses some of its responsiveness.
+But in return, the Wave Rider 22 is more comfortable than earlier versions.
 It also has additional spring in the toe area, so it’s a good shoe for those who put more weight on the front end of their foot.

 - Provides good ankle support

-- It has ample softness in the sole and underfoot
+- Ample softness in the sole and underfoot

-- The upper end is almost entirely made of mesh, and your foot won’t overheat easily
+- Upper end is almost entirely made of mesh, and your foot won’t overheat easily

 - Not as cushioned as other running shoes